EDF Moving Home: A Complete Step-by-Step Guide

-Moving home is a stressful enough process without the added complications of dealing with your energy supplier.
+Moving home can be a stressful experience.
 To help make your move easier, we’ve broken down all the essential steps for an EDF customer moving home, whether you're closing up your account for good or just moving property.

-If you’re an EDF Energy customer leaving a property, the procedure is as follows:
+If you’re already an EDF Energy customer leaving a property, the procedure is as follows:

 - Make sure you’ve set yourself up on the EDF MyAccount system.
-This will help you to manage the move.
+This is the easiest way to manage the move.

 To close the account you will need the following details:

-If you have a smart meter, it’s not necessary to submit a meter reading to EDF.
+If you have an EDF smart meter, it’s not necessary to submit a meter reading to EDF.
 However, taking a photo is still a good idea just in case.

-If you’re already a customer, EDF Energy should be able to move your tariff to your new address unless your existing tariff is tied to a certain type of meter that’s not available at your new property.
-Even if you’ve already moved but haven’t told EDF about it, you have up to 30 days after you move in to inform the supplier.
+If you’re already a customer, EDF Energy should be able to move your EDF tariff to your new address unless your existing tariff is tied to a certain type of meter that’s not available at your new property.
+Even if you’ve already moved but haven’t told the EDF moving home team about it, you have up to 30 days after you move in to inform the supplier.

 - The opening meter reading at your new address